LindseyCason/CMST1061_Review/README.md

 - Review for Exams in Markdown format (created from slides provided through chapters)

   - Please advise if anything is incorrect and needs to be updated.
-Use at your own risk.
-I created this via research from the book and definitions from ChatGPT.
-Layout created from ChatGPT.
+  - Use at your own risk.
+  - Created this via research from the book and elaborations on topics from ChatGPT.
+  - Layout created from ChatGPT.

 ## As of 9/21/24 only Chapters 1-8 are present